If you’ve ever wondered how to make natural dye using food from your kitchen, you’ve come to the right place.

 Put on a pair of latex gloves, or you will find yourself in the comical predicament of walking around with stained hands!

-Soak the fabric in the dye solution for at least 1 hour, or until you have achieved the desired color.
+Once the fabric is fully immersed in the dye solution, allow it to soak for at least an hour, or until you have achieved the desired color.

 If you haven’t achieved the color you want after 24 hours, it is not very likely that you will attain it.
 At this point, the fabric has reached it’s saturation point for color absorption.

-In order to get a deeper color you will need to start the process over using a fresh batch of dye.
+In order to get a darker color you will need to start the process over using a fresh batch of dye.

 How to take care of your fabric after it has been dyed